ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 4 - Ghost server.md

         > [!NOTE]
         > [Learn more about how to configure these probes in this official Kubernetes documentation](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/#configure-probes).

-      - The `envFrom` block loads the environment variables configured in the file declared earlier that will be handled by a `ConfigMap` resource you will enable in the Kustomize declaration for this Ghost server subproject.
+      - The `envFrom` block loads the environment variables configured in the file declared earlier to be handled by a `ConfigMap` resource you are going to enable in the Kustomize declaration for this Ghost server subproject.

       - The `volumeMounts` connects the Ghost server container with three storage resources: